 Sound card: ESS AudioDrive ES1868F

-I'm extremely satisfied with the two cards I have: Edison Gold 16 Plus and TerraTec 16/96 Gold.
-They both have an extremely low noise floor, do not pick up RF noise from the rest of the system, and have (as far as I can tell) very good SoundBlaster Pro capability.
+I have found two models with very low noise: the Edison Gold 16 Plus/KWX-SC200 and KWX-SND21-W (MPB-000074 1.1) with UTC VFA33 LM386 preamps.
+They both have an extremely low noise floor, do not pick up RF noise from the rest of the system, and have (as far as I can tell) very good SoundBlaster Pro compatibility.
 Installation is extremely easy.
-I have added a DreamBlaster X2 + Buran 0.9 which sounds really awesome and Serge is a super nice guy.
+I have added a DreamBlaster X2 + Buran 1.0 which sounds really awesome and Serge is a super nice guy.
 Compatibility with DOS/98/XP/Linux is excellent.
 The only caveat this I discovered is that (on the Edison) by default the output is set to speakers which was way too loud for headphones.
 I switched the jumpers to Line out without 3D and the result is excellent.
 I wish in fact I had bought this card first instead of buying the ALS100/ALS100+ (horrible, crappy sound) and YMF719/ESS Solo-1/Audigy 2 ZS (very decent but somewhat difficult to set up and got compatibility issues).
 Note that not all ES1868F have a low noise floor; see this post for a picture of the card: /viewtopic.php?p=770322#p770322

 Sound card: OPL3LPT